dylansheils/QAGC_Submission/README.md

 QAGC web-site:  https://www.qagc.org/

-## Awards
-- 1st Place - $10,000 + presentation at IEEE Quantum week
-- 2nd Place - $5,000 + presentation at IEEE Quantum week
-- 3rd Place - $3,000 + presentation at IEEE Quantum week
-- 4th Place - presentation at IEEE Quantum week

-The top four (teams) will present their algorithms at the workshop hosted by QunaSys at IEEE Quantum Week 2023.
-It will be held as an in-person event with virtual participation in Bellevue, Washington, USA at the Hyatt Regency Bellevue on Seattle’s Eastside on Sep 17–22, 2023.

-For more information, please visit the IEEE website https://qce.quantum.ieee.org/2023.

 # Introduction <a id="Introduction"></a>

 As Quantum Computing technology evolves with qubit capacity regularly duplicating, we need to understand how to make better use of Noisy Intermediate-Scale Quantum (NISQ) devices and create algorithms that will enable industrial applications.
 To identify how to shape the direction for promoting the NISQ algorithm for practical industrial application, it is important to clarify the evaluation criteria to compare the algorithm's performance and define the key factors to take into account.

 We hold a global online contest, the QAGC, to explore practical uses for NISQ devices, visualize bottlenecks in NISQ device utilization, and create a metric for benchmarking the NISQ algorithms.

 ## Background <a id="Introduction_1"></a>